 The accounting profession has countless examples where accountants are challenged by unethical or even illegal behaviour and ethical compliance – such as demonstrated in this example – helps to correctly tackle such issues.

-Adam Williamson is head of professional standards at the AAT (Association of Accounting Technicians).
+Adam Williamson is head of professional standards at the AAT (Association of Accounting Technicians), the world’s leading professional body for Accounting Technicians, with over 140,000 members worldwide.